celluloid-player/celluloid/README.md

 ### Opening files

-There are 4 ways to open files in GNOME MPV.
+There are 4 ways to open files in Celluloid.

 1. Passing files and/or URIs as command line arguments.
 2. Using the file chooser dialog box, accessible via the "Open" menu item.
 3. Typing URI into the "Open Location" dialog box, accessible via the menu item with the same name.
-4. Dragging and dropping files or URIs onto GNOME MPV.
+4. Dragging and dropping files or URIs onto Celluloid.

 ### Manipulating playlist